-1. Plaintiffs wish to institute a class action on behalf of the following Group of which they are a member:
+1. Plaintiff(...) wishes to institute a class action on behalf of the following Group of which she is (...) a member:

 Sub-Group A:

 All residents of Canada (or subsidiarily Quebec), who own, owned, lease and/or leased one or more of the Subject Vehicles, namely: